runabol/tork/README.md

 - `error` - when a worker encounters an error while processing a task it inserts the task to this queue to notify the Coordinator.

 - `hearbeat` - the queue used by workers to periodically notify the Coordinator about their "aliveness".

+- `x-<worker id>` - each worker subscribes to an exclusive queue which can be used by the coordinator to cancel tasks started by a particular worker.

 # Environment Variables